MuhammedZohaib/My-Second-Brain/OOP/JAVA and OOP.md

 Java is an object-oriented programming language.
 Everything in Java is associated with classes and objects, along with its attributes and methods.
 For example: in real life, a car is an object.
 The car has **attributes**, such as weight and color, and **methods**, such as drive and brake.
+The variables declared in a class are known as Attributes.

 A Class is like an object constructor, or a "blueprint" for creating objects